 - Extensive back-end database software version and underlying operating system fingerprint based upon error messages, banner parsing, functions output comparison and specific features such as MySQL comment injection.
 It is also possible to force the back-end database management system name if you already know it. - Basic web server software and web application technology fingerprint. - Support to retrieve the DBMS banner, session user and current database information.
-The tool can also check if the session user is a database administrator (DBA). - Support to enumerate users, password hashes, privileges, roles, databases, tables and columns. - Automatic recognition of password hashes format and support to crack them with a dictionary-based attack.
+The tool can also check if the session user is a database administrator (DBA). - Support to enumerate database users, users' password hashes, users' privileges, users' roles, databases, tables and columns. - Automatic recognition of password hashes format and support to crack them with a dictionary-based attack.